Skip to main content

 • Likelihood of the project being completed and disseminated.

-Application proposals must be received by the SFBTA Research Committee by August 1, 2025.
-The recipient(s) of the award will be notified by August 15, 2025, and the official award ceremony will be hosted at the Business Lunch meeting at 2025 SFBTA Annual Conference, November 6-9, 2024, Toronto, Ontario, Canada.
-The funds will be made available immediately after the Conference.
+Application proposals must be received by the SFBTA Research Committee by July 31, 2026.
+The recipient(s) of the award will be notified by August 31, 2026, and the official award ceremony will be hosted at the Business Lunch meeting at 2026 SFBTA Annual Conference, November 5-8, 2026, Cleveland, Ohio.
+The funds will be disbursed after the Conference.

 Conditions of Acceptance

-As part of the obligation of receiving the 2025 Research Award, award recipients are expected to:
+As part of the obligation to receive the 2026 Research Award, award recipients are expected to:

 • Submit a Study Report in the form of a 1-page infographic or poster to the chair and co-chair of the Research Committee, Dr. Taylor Yates at yatesh@uncw.edu and Dr. Cynthia Franklin at cfranklin@austin.utexas.edu upon the completion of the study.

-• Disseminate and present findings of the study at the Research Day of the SFBTA Conference in 2026 or 2027.
-Recipients can first present the preliminary findings of their study at the Research Day of the 2026 SFBTA Conference if the study is still in progress. chair
+• Disseminate and present findings of the study at the Research Day of the SFBTA Conference in 2027 or 2028.
+Recipients can first present the preliminary findings of their study at the Research Day of the 2027 SFBTA Conference if the study is still in progress.

 Submit Your Proposal